vorni22/operating-systems/chapters/compute/processes/drills/tasks/sleepy/README.md

    Note that the parent process `sleepy_creator_wait.py` (`PID 16107`) is still alive, and its child processes (the 10 `sleep 1000`) have its ID as their `PPID`.
    You've successfully waited for the child processes to finish their execution.

+   If you're having difficulties solving this exercise, go through [this](../../../guides/create-process.md) reading material.

 ## Lower level - C